 Whether on yourself or on your loved ones, it’s never a good thing to have dandruff and be accused of having bad hygiene.
-What’s worse is that sometimes those scaly, stubborn crusts and red patches on your scalp could be a sign of a more serious skin condition: Seborrheic Dermatitis.
+What’s worse is that sometimes those scaly, stubborn crusts and red patches on your scalp could be a sign of a more serious skin condition, such as Seborrheic Dermatitis.

-Also known as seborrheic eczema or seborrheic psoriasis, seborrheic dermatitis is a common long-term skin condition that comes about in the oily areas of the skin.
-Though it mainly affects the scalp, seborrheic dermatitis can also infect the body, as if pouring down from the scalp to the face and chest.
+Seborrheic dermatitis is a common long-term skin condition that comes about in the oily areas of the skin, where most of the body’s sebaceous glands are located.
+Though it mainly affects the scalp, seborrheic dermatitis can also infect the body, from the scalp to the face and chest.

 While the skin condition’s terminology sounds something to be concerned about, seborrheic dermatitis doesn’t actually affect your overall health and well-being.
 But as with most hair conditions, it can cause discomfort and affect your confidence.

-Though yet to be proven, seborrheic dermatitis is thought to be the result of an abnormal inflammatory response to a type of yeast that’s normally found on the skin (Malassezia).
+Though it has yet to be proven, seborrheic dermatitis is primarily thought to be the result of this abnormal inflammatory response to Malassezia, even as it’s a type of yeast that’s normally found on the skin.

-As with eczema, there are a couple of things that can aggravate or make the affected skin itch more and produce more flakes.
+As with eczema, there are a couple of things that can aggravate or make the affected skin itch more and produce more flakes, such as:

-- Change in season, especially cold or dry season
+- Change in season, especially during the cold or dry season

 - Alcohol and certain unhealthy lifestyle choices